tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

   * One free Serious Mint will be given by Norman after gaining the Facade TM.
   * Pretty Petal Flower Shop North of Petalburg Woods will sell all mints at 20,000 pokedollars each.
   * **Note:**:
-    * Save file compatibility with Emerald Legacy will work, however if you return to base Emerald Legacy, any Pokemon which has had it's nature altered from orginal via mint will retain its altered new nature stats with their original nature name and potentially incorrect highlighting of boosted and lowered stats.
+    * Save file compatibility with Emerald Legacy is one-way from Emerald Legacy to Enhanced.
     * Stats can be fixed for any Pokemon if they are deposited or withdrawn from a PC where their stats will be recalculated using their original nature and Base Stats.
 * Ability Capsules added into the game to swap between pokemon's abilities (if a species has more than one ability available)
   * Available from Slateport Mart Energy Guru for 20,000 pokedollars if your lead pokemon has an Effort Ribbon